Anatomy of Shoulder Problems

 - Shoulder Impingement is a condition where the tendons get pinched between the bones of the shoulder.
 Usually, this occurs in the space between the humeral head and the acromion process.
 Rotator cuff tendons can get pinched here if the humeral head is migrating upward due to increased laxity, weak stabilizing muscles, or bony abnormalities of the acromion process.

 - Rotator Cuff Tears are common injuries in the shoulder where the rotator cuff tendons have torn.
 This can occur from trauma or can slowly develop over time from chronic shoulder impingement.
-They can be categorized based on the amount of tearing that has occurred.

 - Labral Tears describe tearing or fraying of the lip of cartilage that surrounds the glenoid cavity.
 This often occurs when the shoulder has been dislocated or has had multiple episodes of subluxation.